Security & Encryption · Yogi's VPS

 Step 2: SSL installs automatically

 Once DNS is correct, your SSL certificate typically installs within minutes.
-You don’t need to click anything or request it manually.

-- Our system scans your domain every few minutes.
+- System scans your domain automatically

-- HTTPS becomes active immediately after installation.
+- HTTPS becomes active

 Step 3: Verify SSL is active

-- Look for the padlock icon next to your URL.
+- Look for the padlock icon

 Common SSL issues and how to fix them

-SSL not installing?
+SSL not installing

-- Domain may not be pointing to Yogi’s VPS yet.
+- Domain not pointing correctly

-- DNS propagation may still be in progress.
+- DNS still propagating

-Padlock missing on some pages?
+Padlock missing